Azure/azure-kusto-spark/docs/KustoSource.md

 * **KUSTO_BLOB_STORAGE_SAS_URL**
 SAS access url: a complete url of the SAS to the container.
 Either this, or a storage account name and key, must be provided in order to access the storage account

+* **KUSTO_READ_MODE**
+Override the connector heuristic to choose between 'Single' and 'Distributed' mode.
+Options are - 'ForceSingleMode', 'ForceDistributedMode'.
+Scala and java users may take these options from com.microsoft.kusto.spark.datasource.ReadMode.

  ### Examples